Ananym/welcome-to-nexus/character/stats-overview.md

 Combat in NexusTK is governed by a handful of different statistics.

+_Please appreciate that NexusTK's core systems were designed in ~1996 for a very different game, one that generally stayed below level 99.
+Many of the mechanisms behind these stats start to break down beyond 99, and the decisions behind monster stats and gear stats have not always been well-founded._

 **Vitality and Mana** allow you to take hits and cast spells.
 They also directly determine the power of your strongest techniques like Whirlwind and Hellfire.

 **Weapon damage** - the damage range on your current weapon.
 Only used for normal swings.
 The 'S' value is always applicable, the 'L' value has no known purpose.
 Warrior and rogue ingresses directly multiply your weapon damage.